scruse/node-api-server/README.md

 ## Setup

-In order you run, **you will** need to create a .env file with the following values:
+In order you run locally, **you will** need to create a .env file with the following values:

 - PORT (optional)
 - API_KEY